-Flexible Couplings and rigid couplings are contrasting mechanical devices used in machinery.
+Flexible couplings and rigid couplings are contrasting mechanical devices used in machinery.
 While flexible couplings account for misalignment and movement, rigid couplings ensure precise alignment but lack flexibility.
 Selecting the right coupling is crucial for optimal performance and cost-efficiency in industrial systems.

 Overview of Flexible and Rigid Couplings